 In its endless pursuit to recognize outstanding members of the fancy, The American Kennel Club Lifetime Achievement Awards were created and first awarded in 1999 to honor our best.
 The purpose of the awards is to celebrate those individuals whose many years of dedication have led to significant contributions to our sport on a national level.

-As in the past, this year’s nominees were selected by AKC member clubs that cast their votes for one nominee in each of three categories: Conformation, Companion Events, and Performance.
+As in the past, this year’s nominees were selected by AKC Member Clubs that cast their votes for one nominee in each of three categories: Conformation, Companion Events, and Performance.
 The three nominees receiving the most votes in each category were selected as finalists.
-Member clubs are now being asked to cast their vote for one nominee in each of the three categories.
+Member Clubs are now being asked to cast their vote for one nominee in each of the three categories.
 This final round of balloting will close on Friday, April 2, 2021.
-A special awards presentation will be held in conjunction with the June 2021 Delegates Meeting.
+A special presentation will be held in conjunction with the June 2021 Delegate Meeting.

 Nominees in Conformation